Review: Line Bacon 108 Skis · 2024

 5/5

 Jake Renner gave 5 of 5 stars.
-Softer flex rating combined with the symmetrical tip and tail rocker has the bacon 108's feeling supremely playful.
-Super light swing weight allows this ski to pivot with ease, catching face shots in steep powder, and landing cliff drops or jumps feels intuitive.
-Super buttery ski with soft flex pattern in the tip and tail keeps your ride feeling top of the line with regard to how playful the Bacon 108's are.
+A softer flex rating combined with the symmetrical tip and tail rocker makes the Bacon 108s feel quite playful.
+The light swingweight allows this ski to pivot easily.
+Catching face shots in steep powder and landing cliff drops or jumps feel intuitive.
+It's a buttery ski with a soft flex pattern in the tip and tail that keeps one's ride feeling top of the line with regard to how playful the Bacon 108s are.

 Durability